Overview

 - From the Edit PDF Annotation window you may:

-- Click the PDF file name to view the PDF file
+- [2] Click the PDF file name to view the PDF file.

-- Update discussion Instructions.
+- [3] Update annotation Instructions.

-- Update Annotation Settings
+Update Annotation Settings

-- Visible to Everyone (Canvas, Blackboard, Brightspace, and Moodle)
+- Visible to Everyone

 - Students in Same Sections (Canvas only)

-- Students in Same Group (Canvas and Blackboard only)
+- Students in Same Group

-- Private Between Students & Instructors (Canvas, Blackboard, Brightspace, and Moodle)
+- Private Between Students & Instructors

 Creating Annotations